What Should Be Included in Your SnapCharT® Diagram?

 Information About Each Causal Factor

-Above is the SnapCharT® with all the Causal Factors identified and the information we could collect about each Causal Factor.
-The information about each Causal Factor helps the investigator analyze each Causal Factor using the Root Cause Tree®.
+Above is the SnapCharT® Diagram with all the Causal Factors identified and the information we could collect about each Causal Factor.
+The information about each Causal Factor helps the investigator analyze each Causal Factor using the Root Cause Tree® Diagram (the top of page one of the diagram shown below).

 What kind of information?
-Well, if it was a Human Performance Difficulty, the investigator would need to have the information needed to answer the 15 questions in the Human Performance Troubleshooting Guide and the the questions in the Root Cause Tree® Dictionary for the indicated Basic Cause Categories.
+Well, if it were a Human Performance Difficulty, the investigator would need to have the information needed to answer the 15 questions in the Human Performance Troubleshooting Guide and the questions in the Root Cause Tree® Dictionary for the indicated Basic Cause Categories.

 Almost all investigations require the investigator to present what they have found to management for approval of the investigation and approval of the corrective actions.
 If you have been to TapRooT® Training, you know that this SnapCharT® should be simple but must have the information needed to explain what happened and why (the root causes of the Causal Factors) the incident happened.
 This helps justify the Corrective Actions.